-- 1. Start an X Window System session.
-If you are using an X Window System terminal emulator from a PC or similar system, then you many need to configure security settings to permit remote hosts to display X applications on your local system. - 2.
+- Start an X Window System session.
+If you are using an X Window System terminal emulator from a PC or similar system, then you may need to configure security settings to permit remote hosts to display X applications on your local system. - 2.
 Enter a command using the following syntax to enable remote hosts to display X applications on the local X server:

+'''

 xhost + RemoteHost

+'''